 T.V.
-Paul is James McGill Professor of International Relations in the department of Political Science at McGill University.
+Paul is Distinguished James McGill Professor in the Department of Political Science at McGill University.
 Paul specializes and teaches courses in international relations, especially international security, regional security and South Asia.
-He is the author or editor of 21 books and nearly 85 journal articles or book chapters.
+He is the author or editor of 24 books and nearly 85 journal articles or book chapters.
 In September 2018, Paul became a Fellow (Elected) of the Royal Society of Canada.

 In March 2019, Paul took the leadership role in forming the Global Research Network on Peaceful Change (GRENPEC).
 This network is aimed at promoting worldwide scholarship on this neglected subject.
 In August 2021, Oxford University Press published The Oxford Handbook of Peaceful Change in International Relations with some 41 chapters by leading scholars on global, regional and national level research on peaceful change.